kostafey/popup-switcher/README.md

 # popup-switcher

-popup-switcher provides (yet another) convenient way to switch buffers, optional navigation possibility through functions/methods and any other kind of switching you like.
+popup-switcher provides (yet another) convenient way to switch buffers, navigation possibility through functions/methods and any other kind of switching you like.
 It's easy to use and extend for custom purposes.
 It uses popup lib for better sense.